ocaml/ocaml.org/data/tutorials/getting-started/1_01_a_tour_of_ocaml.md

 We recommend that you execute the examples we provide, and to experiment with them, to get a feel for coding in OCaml.
 To do this, you can use UTop (Universal Toplevel).

-UTop allows interacting with OCaml by reading and evaluating OCaml phrases like expressions or value definitions and printing the result on the screen.
+UTop allows users to interact with OCaml by reading and evaluating OCaml phrases, like expressions or value definitions, and printing the result on the screen.
 Use the `utop` command to run UTop.
 Exit it by pressing `Ctrl+D`.
 For more information, you can read the [Introduction to the OCaml Toplevel](/docs/toplevel-introduction).

 <!--
 The goal of this tutorial is to provide the following capabilities: